-In this mode, an Application UI Manager displays one piece of content only (in the figure below - a Data Grid control).
-A currently applied View is ignored and no Documents are shown.
+In this mode, the Application UI Manager displays one piece of content only (in the figure below - a Data Grid control).
+The currently applied View is ignored and no Documents are shown.

 This mode is designed to gain all benefits from using both the DocumentManager and DockManager components (see the related section below) in scenarios where no multiple documents are needed.
 To activate this mode, assign your content to the DocumentManager.ClientControl property.
 Note that a client control should fill the form’s space in its entirety.
 Otherwise, you may observe the incorrect positioning of dock hints when dragging-and-dropping dock panels.

-The Application UI Manager provides a Designer dialog that allows you to build a desired UI with little-to-none coding.
+The Application UI Manager includes a Designer dialog that allows you to build a UI with little-to-no coding.
 To invoke this dialog, utilize the DocumentManager component’s smart tag.

-The Application UI Manager is a powerhouse that gives you the capability to emulate various UI types while maintaining comprehensive control of what’s happening within your application.
+The Application UI Manager allows you to emulate various UI types while maintaining comprehensive control of what’s happening within your application.
 This component is capable of implementing the most complex scenarios and is ideal for sophisticated business apps.
 Below is a list of similar controls that can be useful when you need something simpler than the Application UI Manager.

 The simplest control capable of creating tabs.
 Use this control when all you need is to arrange multiple controls in tabs within a single application form.

-Emulates the single document interface (SDI) as opposed to the Document Manager’s MDI-related views.
+Emulates the single document interface (SDI) instead of the Document Manager’s MDI-related views.